sematext/sematext-agent-java/docs/built-in-functions.md

         unit: ms
 ```

-- LongTrimUnit/DoubleTrimUnit - Trims the specified unit string from the end of value of the metricName and returns Long/Double respectively.
-E.g. LongTrimUnit(Value,ms) - trims `ms` from  the end of value of metric name `Value`
+- LongTrimUnit/DoubleTrimUnit - Trims the specified units string from the end of value of the metricName and returns Long/Double respectively.
+E.g. LongTrimUnit(Value,ms) - trims `ms` from  the end of value of metric name `Value`.
+E.g. LongTrimUnit(Value,s,ms) - trims `ms` or `s` (whichever is longest match) from  the end of value of metric name `Value`.

 ```
       - name: indexing.commits.auto.time.max